JaroslawWiosna/barley/README.md

 Stl files are quite large, so they are kept in another repository `barleyKernels`.
 In order to clone mentioned files the `git submodule $$$` commands are essential.

+Travis build script uses `git submodule update --init --recursive`, so this one-liner should be consider as **a better way** to download stl files, I guess.

 ## How to compile and run

 ```